 Historical people suspected of regicide

-- Aegon IV Targaryen was suspected of poisoning his father Viserys II Targaryen to gain the throne.
+- Aegon IV Targaryen is suspected of poisoning his father Viserys II Targaryen to gain the throne.
 None dared to speak their suspicions of this crime for more than a decade.

 - Lord Stark (grandson of Brandon the Daughterless) slew Bael the Bard, the King-Beyond-the-Wall, not knowing he was his father.